 light, produce source code in HTML format for dark or light backgrounds, respectively.

-As an interpreter, ZX-Basicus runs ZX Spectrum 48K BASIC programs from their source text form (plain ASCII files), not by emulating the internal hardware of the ZX, but by directly interpreting each statement and expression at PC speed!
+As an interpreter, ZX-Basicus runs ZX Spectrum 48K BASIC programs from their source text form (plain ASCII files, both .BAS and .TAB), not by emulating the internal hardware of the ZX, but by directly interpreting each statement and expression at PC speed!